leaningtech/labs/sites/cheerp/src/content/docs/13-tutorials/04-webworkers.md

 ## Using WebWorkers with Cheerp

 You can use Cheerp to generate JavaScript running in the Worker, JavaScript in the main page that run a Worker, or both.
-Below you find a trivial example ported from http://www.html5rocks.com/en/tutorials/workers/basics/.
+Below you find a trivial example.

 ```cpp title="cheerpWorkerHost.cpp"
 // cheerpWorkerHost.cpp: Code to include in the HTML page